WING-NUS/SciAssist/README.md

 ```

 ## Develop
-Here's a simple introduction about how ton incorporate a new task into SciAssist.
+Here's a simple introduction about how to incorporate a new task into SciAssist.
 For details and examples, see [REAMDE_details.md](README_details.md).
 ### How to train on a new task
 For a new task, the most important things are the dataset and the model to be used.